MSN Degree – Master of Science in Nursing Programs

 There are two distinct types of accreditation: programmatic and institutional.

 Programmatic accreditation is an external evaluation of an educational program to ensure it meets rigorous standards.
-For nursing schools, the Commission on Collegiate Nursing Education (CCNE) vets baccalaureate, master’s, and doctoral nursing programs, while Accreditation Commission for Education in Nursing (ACEN) approves associate’s, bachelor’s, and doctoral programs.
+For nursing schools, the Commission on Collegiate Nursing Education (CCNE) vets baccalaureate, master’s, and doctoral nursing programs, while the Accreditation Commission for Education in Nursing (ACEN) approves associate’s, bachelor’s, and doctoral programs.
 To legally qualify for the NCLEX exam, which is required for all nurses to work in all 50 states, one must graduate from a CCNE- or ACEN-accredited program.

 This type of accreditation differs from institutional accreditation, which assesses entire colleges and universities as whole entities.
 The Council for Higher Education Accreditation (CHEA), affiliated with the US Department of Education, approves seven regional institutional accrediting organizations.